Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 - FPGA: [Nexys A7-100T FPGA board](https://store.digilentinc.com/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/) with a Xilinx XC7A100T-1CSG324C FPGA of the Artix-7 family, with 110 MB of user-accessible DDR2 RAM.
 Main clock is 100 Mhz, power consumption is at most about 2.5 W (corresponding to the maximal power draw via a USB 2.0 port).
 The communication channel used was the serial one: Virtual serial port via USB 2.0 with a baud rate of 230400 b/s.
 - Host: Intel Core i7-960 CPU with 4 physical, 8 logical cores and a base clock of 3.2 Ghz.
 Power consumption is around 130 W under load (based on [the processor's TDP](https://ark.intel.com/content/www/us/en/ark/products/37151/intel-core-i7-960-processor-8m-cache-3-20-ghz-4-80-gt-s-intel-qpi.html)); the power draw is likely larger when the CPU increases its clock speed under load).
+- Vivado and Xilinx SDK 2016.4 were used.

 ### Measurements